gvwilson/sensibleadventures/iffy/iffy.md

 "And I'm Jack Ng, thank you for asking," Uncle Jack broke in, stepping forward and thrusting out his hand.
-"I'm the captain of the *Guinevere*, an' all I want to know is, how soon can I get back on th' water where I belong?"
+"I'm the captain of the *Guinevere*, an' what I want to know is, how soon can I get back on th' water where I belong?"

 "I'm sure the governor will tell you that when you see him," Doctor Johel said, pointedly ignoring his hand.

 "When I what?
-I'm not---will you stop pestering me, woman?"
+I'm not---will you stop pesterin' me, woman?"
 He shrugged Aunt Naggie's cautioning hand off his arm angrily.
 "I'm not talkin' to th' governor!
 I was hired for a job, plain an' simple.